labgrid-project/labgrid/doc/overview.rst

 exporter1/hub1-port1/\*
   Matches all resources exported from exporter1 in the group hub1-port1.
-  This is a easy way to match several USB resources related to the same board (such as a USB ROM-Loader interface, Android fastboot and a USB serial gadget in Linux).
+  This is an easy way to match several USB resources related to the same board (such as a USB ROM-Loader interface, Android fastboot and a USB serial gadget in Linux).

 To avoid conflicting access to the same resources, a place must be `aquired` before it is used and the coordinator also keeps track of which user on which client host has currently acquired the place.
-The resource matches are only evaluated while a place is acquired and cannot be changed until it is `released` again.
+The resource matches are only evaluated while a place is being acquired and cannot be changed until it is `released` again.

 Exporter